NoBrainerORM/nobrainer.io/docs/scopes.md

 Model.unscoped.scoped.count # returns active models
 {% endhighlight %}

+Note that many default scopes can be declared.
+All of them are applied, in the order of declaration.
+This can come in handy when using polymorphic models with different default scopes declared in parents and subclasses.

 Default scopes are applied at the beginning of the chain when building a query.
 The following example illustrates this fact: